Modern Approach to Orbital Hall Effect Based on Wannier Picture of Solids: Introduction

-\quad In contrast to Bloch states, Wannier functions, which exhibit localization in real space, have been shown to provide a viable solution to this problem, which has led to the establishment of practical Wannier philosophy in addressing various problems in solid state physics, such as electric polarization~\cite{resta2010electrical,stengel2006accurate,noel2001polarization}, piezoelectricity~\cite{vanderbilt2000berry,noel2001polarization}, anomalous Hall effect~\cite{wang2006ab,xu2024maximally} etc. Notably, the Wannier picture of solids has been used to arrive at the modern theory of orbital magnetization (OM), which incorporates the contributions of both local and surface Wannier functions~\cite{thonhauser2005orbital,thonhauser2011theory,ceresoli2006orbital,hanke2016role,marzari1997maximally,souza2001maximally,marzari2012maximally,shi2007quantum,go2024first}.
-Importantly, the technique of Wannier interpolation, when applied to orbital magnetization, has been so far the most numerically stable scheme for evaluating the values of OM in transition metals~\cite {lopez2012wannier}.
+In contrast to Bloch states, Wannier functions, which are localized in real space, have been shown to provide a viable solution to this problem, leading to the establishment of a practical Wannier-based philosophy for addressing various problems in solid-state physics, such as electric polarization~\cite{resta2010electrical,stengel2006accurate,noel2001polarization}, piezoelectricity~\cite{vanderbilt2000berry,noel2001polarization}, and the anomalous Hall effect~\cite{wang2006ab,xu2024maximally}.
+Notably, the Wannier picture of solids has been used to arrive at the modern theory of orbital magnetization (OM), which incorporates contributions from both bulk and surface Wannier functions~\cite{thonhauser2005orbital,thonhauser2011theory,ceresoli2006orbital,hanke2016role,marzari1997maximally,souza2001maximally,marzari2012maximally,shi2007quantum,go2024first}.
+Importantly, Wannier interpolation applied to OM has so far been the most numerically stable scheme for evaluating OM in transition metals~\cite{lopez2012wannier}.

-\quad Here, we show that the framework of Wannier functions enables the quantification of the entire OAM operator within the Wannier space, facilitating the computation of various orbital-based quantities.
-Namely, following the spirit of the Wannier interpolation approach to OM, we extend the modern theory of orbital magnetization to derive the proper expressions for the full OAM operator in the basis of Wannier functions, showing that the OAM operator can be fully quantified using Berry-type quantities, yielding the same gauge invariant OM as predicted by the modern theory~\cite{lopez2012wannier}.
-Further, we apply our theory to the OHE, and demonstrate the power of the developed method by applying it to selected material systems~\cite{pizzi2020wannier90,marzari1997maximally,marzari2012maximally,souza2001maximally,fleurWeb}.
-We provide unique knowledge by ascertaining the anatomy and relevance of localized and itinerant contributions to the OHE in transition metals, thereby contributing to the identification of next-generation orbitronic devices.
+Here, we show that the framework of Wannier functions enables the quantification of the orbital current operator within Wannier space, facilitating the computation of various orbital transport quantities.
+Following the spirit of the Wannier interpolation approach to OM, we extend the modern theory of OHE to derive a fully gauge-covariant expression for the orbital current operator in the basis of Bloch-like Wannier functions, showing that it can be entirely quantified in terms of Berry-type quantities~\cite{lopez2012wannier,thonhauser2005orbital,thonhauser2011theory}.
+We then apply our theory to the evaluation of the OHE in selected material systems~\cite{pizzi2020wannier90,marzari1997maximally,marzari2012maximally,souza2001maximally,fleurWeb}.
+Crucially, the inherent non-locality of the Wannier-based OAM operator gives rise to an additional non-Kubo contribution when calculating quantities like the OHC that is absent from previous treatments \cite{pezo2022orbital,bhowal2021orbital}.
+We thereby provide the first detailed account of the anatomy and relative importance of local and itinerant contributions to the OHE across transition metals and a range of other selected materials, contributing to the identification of next-generation orbitronic devices.